polarbit/trial-wingson/README.md

 # WingsOn Trial Project

 ### Important Notes
 * DAL layer is just a fake implementation.
-If I find time; I will replace it at least with EF Core+ SQLLite pair.
+(If I find time; I may replace it with at least EF Core+ SQLLite pair.)

 ### Authentication